CompilerLoser/blocksparse/README.md

 # Blocksparse

 ## Blocksparse installation in ubuntu18.04 and CUDA10
-The tensorflow and blocksparse installed through pip are always not compatible with each other, we need to build these two libraries by source code compilation.
-You need a fixed gcc compiler to compile them, and ensure that it is at least version 5 or higher, otherwise there will be some symbols in the compiled library that cannot be matched.
+The tensorflow and blocksparse installed through pip are always not compatible with each other, we need to build these two libraries by source.
+We need a fixed gcc compiler to compile them, and ensure that it is at least version 5 or higher, otherwise there may be some unmatched symbols in the compiled library.

 ### Compile tensorflow
-* Create a new env and make sure the python version is 3.6 to adapt to the tensorflow.
+* Create a new env and make sure the python version is 3.6.
 * Install bazel
 * `git clone https://github.com/tensorflow/tensorflow.git` and checkout to r1.13
 * `./configure`